-the orders are for more than 30 days.
-Leave is accrued in the same manner as for active duty personnel.
+Specifically, they are entitled to basic pay at the same rate as active duty and, if qualified, may receive special and incentive pays including Hazardous Duty Pay, Aviation Career Incentive Pay, Hostile Fire/Imminent Danger Pay, and special pays for health professionals.
+They are also entitled to a variety of allowances that are not taxable, including Basic Allowance for Housing (BAH), Basic Allowance for Subsistence (BAS), and, if separated from their families, a Family Separation Allowance (FSA).
+Medical and dental coverage for these reservists and their family members is nearly identical to that provided to active duty servicemembers, provided the orders are for more than 30 days.
+Releave is accrued in the same manner as for active duty personnel.
 They may use legal assistance, child care centers, space available travel, and morale, welfare, and recreation (MWR) services.
-Finally, they are protected by both the Uniformed Services Employment and Reemployment Rights Act (USERRA), the Servicemembers' Civil Relief Act (SCRA), and the Military Lending Act (MLA).
+Finally, they are protected by the Uniformed Services Employment and Reemployment Rights Act (USERRA), the Servicemembers' Civil Relief Act (SCRA), and the Military Lending Act (MLA).